-After three days of exploring the best of this quiet remote mountain town, you’ll hike your way over a beautiful pass to the bustle and glamour of a “little town called Aspen”.
-Your car and luggage will conveniently meet you in Aspen where you will continue with three additional days of iconic mountain exploration based from a glamorous hotel in downtown Aspen.
+After four days of exploring the best of this quiet remote mountain town, you’ll hike your way over a beautiful pass to the bustle and glamour of a “little town called Aspen”.
+Your car and luggage will conveniently meet you in Aspen where you will continue with two additional days of iconic mountain exploration based from a glamorous hotel in downtown Aspen.
 Community breakfasts are included throughout your tour with a list of our favorite lunch pickup spots and dinner recommendations each evening.

 If the rugged mountains of Colorado have been on your list of places to explore, now’s the time.
 Pack your hiking shoes, backpack, sunscreen and camera, ‘Colorful Colorado’ is ready for you.